luizfsilvano/luizfsilvano/README.md

 An starter Software Developer
 -----------------------------

 I'm a 19 years old developer.
 I love the possibilities that programming gives us and I really want to learn as many technologies as I can.
-My main focus are gamedev and back-end development, but i'm still learning.
+My main focus are gamedev and back-end development.

 I am also a student at [IESB](https://www.iesb.br/).